OceanUwU/pd-achievements/README.md

 </div> <!-- game grid -->
 </div> <!-- section -->

-## Made a Game for Playdate?
+### Made a Game for Playdate?

-The Playdate Achievements framework makes it quick and easy to add achievements to your own games!
+The Playdate Achievements framework makes it quick and easy to add achievements to your game!
 [Check out the Getting Started Guide](https://github.com/PlaydateSquad/pd-achievements/blob/main/README.md) in the [`pd-achievements` repo](https://github.com/PlaydateSquad/pd-achievements), which provides simple instructions along with everything you need to:

 1. Grant achievements that integrate with Trophy Case.
 2. Notify players when they earn achievements. _(optional)_